Compare gRPC services with HTTP APIs

 - Point-to-point real-time communication – gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.

-- Polygot environments – gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
+- Polyglot environments – gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.

 - Network constrained environments – gRPC messages are serialized with Protobuf, a lightweight message format.
 A gRPC message is always smaller than an equivalent JSON message.